zammad/zammad-user-documentation/basics/zammad-glossary.rst

    Agents can view and edit tickets, but not change any settings other than those of their own profiles.

-   Customers can view their tickets’ processing status in their individual Customer Interface.
+   Customers can view their tickets' processing status in their individual Customer Interface.

 Release